Eligibility: Anyone can submit a proposal. Artists should bear in mind the need for a consistent and very strong body of work when submitting.

 How many works should I submit?

-It is advisable that, when possible. submissions include 'in context' shots revealing how the work appears when on exhibit.
+It is advisable that, when possible. submissions include 'in context' shots as details revealing how the work appears when on exhibit.
 It helps our committee to understand the physical nature of the artwork.
 Such images would be considered 'details' as per the instructions below.

 Sale of Work: All work, unless indicated as not for sale (NFS),